-- (b) satisfies the Board that he or she is the child or grandchild of a Caymanian born in the Islands; and - (c) is not otherwise entitled to the right to be Caymanian,

-- (3) A person who, by virtue of the person's connection with the Islands, is a British Overseas Territories Citizen by reason of a certificate of naturalisation or registration issued under the British Nationality Act, 1981 or any Act preceding, amending or replacing that Act, may apply to the Caymanian Status and Permanent Residency Board for the grant of the right to be Caymanian if the person has been legally and ordinarily resident in the Islands for at least fifteen years or if the person has been legally and ordinarily resident in the Islands for at least five years after the receipt of the certificate of naturalisation or registration. - (4) A person who is a British Overseas Territories Citizen by virtue of the person's connection with another overseas territory may apply to the Caymanian Status and Permanent Residency Board for the grant of the right to be Caymanian if the person possesses the right to reside permanently in the Islands and the person has been legally and ordinarily resident in the Islands for at least fifteen years.

-(5) A person -

-- (a) who has been married to a Caymanian - - (i) for at least five years immediately preceding the application, where the marriage took place prior to the 1st January, 2004; or - (ii) for at least seven years immediately preceding the application, where the marriage took place on or after the 1st January, 2004; - (b) whose marriage is not a marriage of convenience; - (c) who is not living apart from his or her spouse under a decree of a competent court or under a deed of separation; - (d) who has not lived apart from his or her spouse for an aggregate period of three months - - out of the five years immediately preceding the application where the marriage took place prior to the 1st January, 2004; or - (ii) out of the seven years immediately preceding the application where the marriage took place on or after the 1st January, 2004; - (e) who is legally and ordinarily resident in the Islands immediately preceding his or her application; and
+- (b) satisfies the Board that that person is the child or grandchild of a Caymanian born in the Islands; and - (c) is not otherwise entitled to the right to be Caymanian,may apply to the Board for the grant of the right to be Caymanian. - (3) A person who, by virtue of the person's connection with the Islands, is a British Overseas Territories Citizen by reason of a certificate of naturalisation or registration issued under the British Nationality Act, 1981 or any Act preceding, amending or replacing that Act, may apply to the Caymanian Status and Permanent Residency Board for the grant of the right to be Caymanian if the person has been legally and ordinarily resident in the Islands for at least fifteen years or if the person has been legally and ordinarily resident in the Islands for at least five years after the receipt of the certificate of naturalisation or registration. - (4) A person who is a British Overseas Territories Citizen by virtue of the person's connection with another overseas territory may apply to the Caymanian Status and Permanent Residency Board for the grant of the right to be Caymanian if the person possesses the right to reside permanently in the Islands and the person has been legally and ordinarily resident in the Islands for at least fifteen years. - (5) A person - (a) who has been married to, or been in a civil partnership with, a Caymanian - (i) for at least five years immediately preceding the application, where the marriage took place prior to the 1st January, 2004; - (ii) for at least seven years immediately preceding the application, where the marriage took place on or after the 1st January, 2004; or - (iii) in the case of a civil partnership, for at least seven years immediately preceding the application; - (b) whose marriage is not a marriage of convenience; - (c) whose civil partnership is not a civil partnership of convenience; - (d) who is not living apart from his or her spouse or civil partner under a decree of a competent court or under a deed of separation; - (e) who has not lived apart from his or her spouse or civil partner for an aggregate period of three months - (i) out of the five years immediately preceding the application where the marriage took place prior to the 1st January, 2004; - (ii) out of the seven years immediately preceding the application where the marriage took place on or after the 1st January, 2004; or - (iii) in the case of a civil partnership, out of the seven years immediately preceding the application;

-- (f) who has not in any country been convicted of an offence for which a sentence of imprisonment not exceeding twelve months has been passed other than for non-payment of a fine unless - - (i) the conviction has been quashed on appeal or has been the subject of a free pardon; - (ii) the act or omission giving rise to such conviction would not be an offence if done or omitted in the Islands in similar circumstances; or - (iii) the conviction is one which, in the interest of justice, the Board directs to be ignored for the purposes of this section, may apply to the Board for the grant of the right to be Caymanian.
+- (f) who is legally and ordinarily resident in the Islands immediately preceding his or her application; and - (g) who has not in any country been convicted of an offence for which a sentence of imprisonment not exceeding twelve months has been passed other than for non-payment of a fine unless - - (i) the conviction has been quashed on appeal or has been the subject of a free pardon; - (ii) the act or omission giving rise to such conviction would not be an offence if done or omitted in the Islands in similar circumstances; or - (iii) the conviction is one which, in the interest of justice, the Board directs to be ignored for the purposes of this section, may apply to the Board for the grant of the right to be Caymanian.
+12